-In the Netherlands, landlords are required to notify the municipal authorities if a dwelling becomes available because the tenant moves out.
-The housing regulations of the municipality specify the dwellings to which this requirement applies.
-When submitting the notification, you may recommend a new tenant for the dwelling.
+In the Netherlands, landlords are required to notify the municipal authorities when a tenant moves out, leaving accommodation unoccupied.
+The municipal housing regulations specify to which accommodation this applies.
+When submitting the notification, you can recommend a new tenant.

-You can rent out unoccupied dwellings temporarily if they satisfy a number of conditions.
+You can rent out unoccupied accommodation temporarily under a number of conditions.
 However, you will require a permit from the municipal authorities.
 The permit is valid for a period of two years.

 Long-term empty buildings

-The municipalities have instruments at their disposal to tackle office and shop buildings being vacant.
-The municipality can, for example, issue a vacant property order with a reporting obligation when you have a vacant property.
-In addition, the municipality can determine that:
+The municipalities have a number of instruments at their disposal to prevent office and shop buildings remaining vacant.
+The municipality can, for example, issue a vacant property order with a reporting obligation.
+In addition, the municipality can:

-- the municipality will search for a solution for the property being vacant in consultation with you as the owner
+- search for a solution for the vacant property in consultation with you as the owner;